mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 https://www.keysight.com/us/en/product/944-1188/uhd400t.html
 https://www.keysight.com/us/en/products/network-test/network-test-hardware/xgs12-chassis-platform.html

-Amount of hardware needed varies based on the device performance.
-Curent DASH requirment specifies 24M CPS as minimum requirment but each vendor wants to showcase how much more they can do so based on that plus adding a 10%-20% for the headroom we can calculate the amount of hardware needed.
+The hardware requirements vary according on the performance of the device.
+The curent DASH requirment specifies 24M CPS as minimum requirment but each vendor wants to showcase how much more they can do so based on that plus adding a 10%-20% for the headroom we can determine how much hardware is required.

 ### Puting everything togather

 #### Cables

-Most cost efective is to use DAC cables, but if equipemnt is in diferent racks optical fibers will be required.
-We also make use of breakout cables 1x400G to 4x100G to connect UHD400C to CloudSTorm and Novus.
+The most economical option is to use DAC cables, although optical fibers will be needed if the equipment is located in separate racks.
+Breakout cables 1x400G to 4x100G are also used to connect the UHD400C to Novus and CloudStorm.

 #### Layer 1 considerations

-- DASH device port speeds are 100G or 200G or 400G, PAM4 or NRZ are UHD400C device port speeds are 100G or 200G or 400G, PAM4 or NRZ so far the 2 should interface with no issues.
+- Device port speeds fro DASH are 100G or 200G or 400G, PAM4 or NRZ are UHD400C device port speeds are 100G or 200G or 400G, PAM4 or NRZ so far the 2 should interface with no issues.
 - IEEE defaults autoneg is preferable but at a minimum if AN is disabled please ensure FEC is enabled.
-With FEC disabled we observed few packet drops in the DACs and that can create a lot of hasle hunting down a lost packet that has nothing to do with DASH performance.
+With FEC disabled we observed few packet drops in the DACs and that can create a lot of hassle hunting down a lost packet that has nothing to do with DASH performance.

 #### Testbed examples

-Few examples bellow with 100G cables, with 400G cables with fanout cables, single DPU or applaince or smartswitch.
+Few examples bellow with 100G cables, with 400G cables with fanout cables, single DPU or appliance or smart switch.

-testbed1
+Example of testbed for smart switch testing with:
+- 4x 400G links from test gear to the smartwitch for a total of 1.6T
+- 9x 400G to 4x100G fanout cables between the UHDT400C and CloudStorm and Novus load modules

 ![testbed1](./testbed1.svg)

-testbed2
+Example of testbed for appliance or standalone DPU testing
+- all connected via 100G DAC cables
+- physical connections between many DPUs and UHD400C allow us to route traffic to the one we wish to test at that particular time via configuration.

 ![testbed2](./testbed2.svg)

-testbed3
+Example of smartswitch testbed with all 100G DAC cables

 ![testbed3](./testbed3.svg)